shaloo/docs.arcana/docs/faq/ca/faq.md

     First, there is no USDC on Base to be sent.
 The user cannot directly spend USDC on Base even though there are enough USDC tokens when put together on the other two chains in the same wallet account.
 To spend on Base, the user has to bridge tokens from one or more source chains.
 That is a complex, multi-step, multi-click, time-consuming process.
 It also needs non-trivial knowhow about secure bridging and getting the best token exchange deals.
 Next, the user is required to switch the network to Base and then send the tokens.

-    [[ca-top#chain-abstraction|Chain Abstraction (CA)]] enables unified balance across source chains that can help the user spend 4 USDC on Base with a single click.
+    [[concept-ca|Chain Abstraction (CA)]] enables unified balance across source chains that can help the user spend 4 USDC on Base with a single click.
 The user is not required to manually convert the tokens on Optimism or Arbitrum to make this transaction on Base.
 With a unified balance, onboarding a new chain does not necessarily require the user to procure tokens on the new chain.
 The user can pledge or sign an intent to send tokens from any of the source chains to the destination chain.

 ??? an-faq "I'm a Web3 dApp developer. how can I enable unified balance for dApp users?"